 Whether we like wearing them or not, masks are a traveler's way of life at the moment.
 Airports require them.
 Airplanes require them.
 We have been lucky so far on the Corn Islands with very few Covid-19 deaths so far.
 But unfortunately we have had some.
 Please help keep our islanders safe by taking simple precautions like wearing a mask when out in public here on our islands.
 You'll need to bring your own - we are remote and have limited supplies for our residents.

-In the meantime, you will need to fly to Managua International Airport, and from there, take a flight on La Costena airline.
+In the meantime, you will need to fly or drive to Managua International Airport, and from there, take a flight on La Costena airline.
 You MUST pre-book this flight ahead of time to ensure your seat, preferably a week or more in advance.
 You CAN fly standby sometimes, but flights are usually full!
 Their office is at the far end of the Managua international airport, so when you have a connecting flight, it's only a short walk to get there.

 Certain times of year have more affordable flight costs.
 Keep an eye on Expedia, Flight Centre, Red Tag, United, and your other favourite airline and vacation website for deals.